psecio/parse/README.md

 }
 ```

-See the configurations for scanning parse itself [here](.psecio-parse.json).
+See example configurations for scanning parse itself [here](.psecio-parse.json.dist).
 See the
 json schema used to validate configuration files [here](src/Conf/schema.json).